SubhradeepNathGit/SubhradeepNathGit/README.md

-<h2 align="left">...from Circuits 𓏠 to Code⚛</>: My Dev Journey</h2>
+<h2 align="left">from 𓏠circuits  to  ⚛coding </> : My Dev Journey</h2>

 <p>
-Versatile Frontend Developer with a strong MERN enthusiasm, proficient in building modern, smooth & responsive, performance-based web applications.
+I'm a versatile Frontend developer with a strong MERN enthusiasm, proficient in building modern, smooth & responsive, performance-based web applications.
 The journey began with a focus on clean UI design, interactive interfaces and seamless API integration — skilled in React.js (with Vite), Redux Toolkit, Next.js, JavaScript, and modern styling frameworks like Tailwind CSS, Material UI, SCSS, and React-Bootstrap.
 I deliver scalable, maintainable and flawless frontend solutions.
 I’ve also worked extensively with Supabase and real-world REST API integrations, aligning closely with industry & business standards.